What Is Retrofit? A Homeowner’s Guide to Improving Energy Performance in Existing Homes

 Thermal bridging control

-The AECB (Association for Environment Conscious Building) offers a more flexible approach.
-It supports staged retrofits and works well for clients with budget or access constraints.
-The AECB standard still aims for major carbon and energy reductions but allows for more pragmatic solutions.
+The AECB (Association for Environment Conscious Building) Retrofit Standard offers a more flexible approach.
+It supports staged retrofits and is often suitable where budget or access constraints apply.
+The standard targets substantial reductions in energy use and carbon emissions while allowing for pragmatic solutions.

-Whether or not you're going for full certification, we recommend using the Passivhaus Planning Package (PHPP).
-This energy modelling tool helps test different retrofit options and shows how each measure affects energy usage, comfort, and cost.
+Whether or not full certification is being pursued, the Passivhaus Planning Package (PHPP) can be used to assess retrofit options.
+This energy modelling tool allows different measures to be tested and shows how each one affects energy use, comfort, and cost.

-We often pair a PHPP model with a cost plan to help clients decide which upgrades are worthwhile now and which can be phased.
+A PHPP model is often paired with a cost plan to help determine which upgrades are worthwhile now and which can be phased over time.

 Common pitfalls include:

-Condensation, due to poor detailing or incompatible materials
+Condensation, resulting from poor detailing or incompatible materials

-Ventilation failures, from blocking old vents without replacements
+Ventilation failures, caused by blocking existing vents without providing alternatives

-Many of our clients retrofit as part of a wider home improvement—such as a kitchen extension, conversion loft, or full-house renovation.
-These projects offer the perfect moment to upgrade your building fabric.
+Many of our clients retrofit as part of a wider home improvement, such as a kitchen extension, loft conversion, or full-house renovation.
+These projects provide a timely opportunity to upgrade the building fabric.

-As architects with expertise in both extensions and energy-efficient design, we integrate retrofit principles seamlessly into home layouts, material choices, and detailing.
-It’s not just about reducing bills—it’s about creating well-designed, beautiful, sustainable homes.
+As architects with expertise in both extensions and energy-efficient design, we integrate retrofit principles into home layouts, material choices, and detailing.
+This approach is not only about reducing energy use, but about creating homes that are well designed, comfortable, and built to last.

-Retrofitting to Passivhaus or EnerPHit standards does cost more upfront.
-But it can deliver:
+Retrofitting to Passivhaus or EnerPHit standards typically involves higher upfront costs.
+In return, it can deliver:

 At Studio CMA, we are an architecture firm dedicated to sustainable design, technical rigour, and thoughtful transformation of period homes.
 We specialise in sensitive retrofitting, extensions, and low-energy conversions across London and the South East.